sweng-epfl/public/documentation/Exams.md

 Each practical question should have a rubric with three, or four at most, expected properties of the code that must be manually graded, such as "readable code" or "injection of the dependencies".
 _This limit makes grading scalable, do not exceed it_.
 Graders will then create alternate "partially good" rubric items as they see them.
-The private grading criteria may contain additional information, such as "we expect students to create a new class with design pattern X because...".
+The private grading criteria may contain additional information, such as "design pattern X is a particularly good fit here because...".
 Expected properties should be high-level ones such as "features X and Y are not coupled", not low-level ones such as "using design pattern X", even if there is one obvious solution, since students may come up with alternate, equally valid solutions that should not be penalized merely for being different than the intended solution.

 Questions should include public high-level grading criteria indicating how many points students will get for each sub-task, including their (test) code being maintainable.
 Criteria should all be positive grading, giving points for things students do, and not taking points away for things they haven't done.

-The code we provide must use the exact same build files as the exercises, so that students know they will be able to build the exam if they can build the exercises.
+Exam code must use the exact same build files as the exercises, so that students know they will be able to build the exam if they can build the exercises.
 It must also be of the quality expected from the best students: documented, good naming, robust error handling, no copy/pasted code, no unused imports, and so on.

 Exam statements provide one basic test for both code and testing sub-parts.